mher/flower/docs/config.rst

 conf
 ~~~~

-Default: flowerconfig
+Default: flowerconfig.py

-Sets the Python module name of the configuration file to be used by Flower.
+Sets  the configuration file to be used by Flower.

 Example::

-    $ celery flower --conf="myproject.config"
+    $ celery flower --conf="./examples/celeryconfig.py"

 .. _db: